Blog

 Step 8: Writing extension code

-Now that our API client is installed, we can initialize our API client and add the custom code that powers the extension.
+Now that our API client is installed, we can use it to build our extension.

 This code uses the customer account API to check order fulfillment status and renders a button on the orders page if part of an order has been fulfilled.